 For the most part, it’s important to practice safety when using Plex or any of these 10 brilliant Plex alternatives.
 Many users end up using unofficial third-party plugins or apps so that they can stream live sports, watch movies and TV shows, or listen to music, all for free.

 Depending on where you are, that could be either frowned upon, or completely illegal.
 In that case, you’ll need a Virtual Private Network (VPN) to keep you safe.
 After all, VPNs will encrypt your data (so that no one can see what you’re doing), as well as reroute your traffic through their servers (so that no one can know that you are doing it).
 This helps to anonymize you online, so you can safely enjoy your content.

 By the way, it’s also great for getting around geo-blocked content.
 If you are outside the US, you can use a VPN to access the US version of Netflix or Hulu.
-For high quality VPNs that won’t disappoint you, we highly recommend NordVPN or ExpressVPN.
-If you’d like some more options, go check out our list of the best VPNs.
+For high quality VPNs that won’t disappoint you, we highly recommend our two top-ranked providers – NordVPN and Surfshark.
+If you’d like some more options, go to our list of the best VPNs.